Lundalogik/move-to-go/README.md

 ###Current sources

 - Import from CSV-files
-- Import from LIME Easy
+- Import from Lime Easy
 - Import from a Excel-file
 - Import from VISMA Administration 2000
 - Import from Salesforce